-As a final requirement of the Settlement Order and Implementation Agreement, the Certification of Completion has now been filed with the Court.
+The Settlement Order and Implementation Agreement has been fulfilled as the Certificate of Completion was filed with the Court in 2019.
 The Plan will continue to pay the remaining surplus distribution entitlements to active and deferred vested members when pension or termination benefits are initiated, as well as original entitlements held for unlocated deferred vested members as they come forward.